Malien/luar/reggie/README.md

 #### eq_test_XYZ

 Tests the values in AY and in the register XYZ for equality.
-Sets the [EF](#equality-flag) to the corresponding value.
+Sets the [TF](#test-flag) to the corresponding value.

 - X is the type of register (e.g. `R`, `ExtR`, `L`)
 - Y is the type of register's value (can only be `S`, `T`, `C`, `D`)